-Jesus Was A Man
+Jesus Was Also a Man on Earth

 . . . concerning His Son, who was born of a descendant of David according to the flesh, who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord . . .
 (NASB) Romans 1:3-4

 Even though He was God and man, He was living life on the earth in human flesh.
 Consider Hebrews 1:5-9 which teaches that Jesus is God, and then Hebrews 2:9 states that Jesus was made lower than the angels for a little while when He became a man.

 But we do see Him who was made for a little while lower than the angels, namely, Jesus, because of the suffering of death crowned with glory and honor, so that by the grace of God He might taste death for everyone.
 Hebrews 2:9 (NASB)

 Philippians 2:5-8 teaches that Jesus humbled Himself when He became a man and died on the cross.